cwgoes/pluranimity.org/about.md

 <br />
 Opinions expressed herein are my own and not necessarily those of any employer or future self.<br />
 <br />
-[Here](/headshot.jpg) is a headshot should you want to match a face to the name or require one for media.<br />
+[Here](/headshot.jpg) is a headshot should you wish to match a face to the name or require one for media.<br />

 ### Work